tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 All these requests must contain the same IPROTO_STREAM_ID value.

-With streaming, there is no need to add :ref:`IPROTO_FLAGS <box_protocol-flags>` and IPROTO_FLAG_COMMIT in the header of the last request of a transaction.
 A rollback will happen automatically if a disconnect occurs or the transaction timeout expires before the commit is possible.

 Thus there are now multiple ways to do transactions: